Watford provide injury update on Masina ahead of Aston Villa clash

 The 2015 Serie B Footballer of the Year joined the English team from Bologna after signing a five-year deal.

-In his maiden season in England, he featured in 14 league games while appearing 26 times the next season, albeit, the club got demoted to the English second tier.
+In his maiden season in England, Masina featured in 14 league games while appearing 26 times the next term, albeit, the club got demoted to the English second tier.

 The 27-year-old played a key role in Watford’s return to the Premier League – featuring in 25 Championship games with two goals to his credit.